jpagett/TA-magnets/README.md

 3. Delete all PSR fellow names (at bottom).

-At the time of writing, the other courses/roles which do not need tags are Physics 127A-B, 128A-B, 13BH, Head TA, 260J, and 25L.
+At the time of writing, the other courses/roles which do not need tags are Physics 127A-B, 128A-B, 129, 13BH, 260J, and 25L.

 ## Fix Course Numbers: